Posted on

 - future income lost due to a permanent disability caused by the workplace injury,

-- lost wages during any period of total temporary disability that kept the worker out of work after the injury, and
+- lost wages during any period of total temporary disability that kept you out of work after the injury, and

-- reduced wages from any partial disability that limits the worker’s production.
+- reduced wages from any partial disability that limits your production.

 The amount of these workers’ compensation benefits will depend on:

-- how debilitating the injuries will be in the future,
+- how debilitating the injuries will be in the future and whether you can continue working,

 - how expensive any future medical treatment and long-term care will be,

-- whether the victim had a preexisting condition that may have contributed or complicated the workplace injury,
+- whether you had a preexisting condition that may have contributed or complicated the workplace injury,

-- whether the victim was likely to advance in his or her career, and
+- whether you were likely to advance in your career, and

-- whether the victim has reached maximum medical improvement (MMI).
+- whether you have reached maximum medical improvement (MMI).

-Note that the settlement will not cover the victim’s pain and suffering.
+Note that the settlement will not cover your pain and suffering.
 Compensation for pain and suffering is not available in a workers’ compensation case.
 It is only available in a personal injury claim.

-Workers’ compensation only provides coverage for the injured employee’s medical costs and disability benefits.
-The reduced damages available in a workers’ comp case are a trade-off for an expedited claims process involving the worker’s employer.
+Workers’ compensation only provides coverage for your medical costs and disability benefits.
+The reduced damages available in a workers’ comp case are a trade-off for an expedited claims process involving your employer.

 What types of workers’ comp settlements are there?